I think the popularity of vet television shows might explain why this could be my most common question from dog owners:

 Ticks are eight-legged blood-sucking parasites which attach to their host and engorge with blood.
 In Australia there are many tick species, mostly associated with a specific native host species, and a few imported ones.
 But there is one tick which looms large in the minds of pet owners- the paralysis tick, Ixodes holocyclus.

 This guy is truly scary.
-He’s common near bushland and causes a progressive paralysis which starts with the voice and hind legs and spreads to eventually cause respiratory arrest and death.
+He’s common near bushland and causes a progressive paralysis that eventually cause respiratory arrest and death.
 Click here for a paralysis tick map plus tick prevention tips for dogs and cats.

 Are There Ticks In South Australia?